MASSIA Spring Meeting 2020 — 10-26 April — more >

 - washing machine, dryer and dishwasher

-- fully equipped kitchen
+- 2 fully equipped kitchens

 - multiple working places of different sizes

-- 2 active speakers
+- sound system with 2 active speakers, projector

 - 2 new bikes